 What is Household Hazardous Waste?

 You probably have some form of household hazardous waste in your home.
-The City of Laurel Department of Public Works will not collect most hazardous wastes (exceptions listed on this page, below).
+The City of Laurel Department of Public Works will not collect or accept drop offs for most hazardous wastes (exceptions listed on this page, below).
 Some common examples of Household Hazardous Waste include many common products such as:

 - Oil based paints